danielyxie/bitburner/doc/source/netscript/netscriptfunctions.rst

     Run a script as a separate process.
 This function can only be used to run scripts located on the current server (the server running the script that calls this function).

     Returns true if the script is successfully started, and false otherwise.

-Requires a significant amount of RAM to run this command.
+    Running this function with a *numThreads* argument of 0 will return false without running the script.
+    However, running this function with a negative *numThreads* argument will cause a runtime error.

     The simplest way to use the *run* command is to call it with just the script name.
 The following example will run 'foo.script' single-threaded with no arguments::